 1. Open Settings on your iPhone > tap on General.

 2. On the next screen, scroll down and tap on the Reset option.

-3. On the Reset screen, tap on Reset Network Settings options.
+3. On the Reset screen, select Reset Network Settings option.

 4. On the next screen, enter your Lock Screen Password.

 5. On the confirmation pop-up, tap on the Reset Network Settings to confirm.